Abdul Rahim Wardak: Assassination attempts

-General Abdul Rahim Wardak has survived an assassination attack at the gate of Kabul International Airport in September 2005.
-It occurred when he had just left his car to go inside the airport for a trip to the Panjshir Province.
+Wardak survived an assassination attack at the gate of Kabul International Airport in September 2005.
+It occurred when he had just left his car to enter the airport for a trip to Panjshir Province.
 "Four gunmen were arrested following the attack on the minister's convoy.
 It is clear that it was an assassination attempt on the defense minister," an Afghan defense ministry spokesman said.

 Wardak with U.S. Secretary of Defense Leon Panetta, U.S. Ambassador Karl Eikenberry and Sher Mohammad Karimi, Chief-of-staff of the Afghan National Army.

 Family

 A son, Hamed Wardak, who was 3 years old when he arrived in the US, headed the firm NCL Holdings.
 NCL Holdings was investigated in connection with the DoD's investigation into a $2.2 billion Host Nation Trucking contract-scam.
 NCL Holdings reportedly "brought in more than $360 million in U.S. government contracts for protecting supply lines in Afghanistan."
 Hamed Wardak also commissioned Patton Boggs LLP "to push for an extended US presence in Afghanistan."
 In 2019, it was reported that he had been arrested "numerous times", for "his illegal and relentless pursuit" of Sarah Goolden, a New York-based model.

-In 2021, a younger son, Daoud Wardak, (b.
-1977), bought a $20.9 million Beverly Hills Mansion.
-From before, he owned a $5.2 million condo at The St. Regis Bal Harbour resort, in Florida.
+In 2021, a younger son, Daoud Wardak (b.
+1977), bought a $20.9 million Beverly Hills mansion.
+Previously, he owned a $5.2 million condo at The St. Regis Bal Harbour resort in Florida.